node13h/libvirt-instance/README.md

 CLI examples for the above: `--nic nat`, `--nic dmz --nic storage`.

-`model-type` specifies any model type supported by Libvirt (e.g. `virtio`, `e1000`, `rtl8139`, etc).
+`model-type` (optional) specifies any model type supported by Libvirt (e.g. `virtio`, `e1000`, `rtl8139`, etc).
+Defaults to `virtio`.

 `network` specifies the Libvirt network name for `type: network` interfaces.

 `bridge` specifies the name of an existing network bridge for `type: bridge` interfaces.

-`mtu` sets the MTU on the host-side TAP interface.
+`mtu` (optional) sets the MTU on the host-side TAP interface.
 Note, the MTU also needs to be configured inside the guest.

-`boot-order` sets the device position in the boot order.
+`boot-order` (optional) sets the device position in the boot order.

-Technically, `mac-address` can also be specified in an interface preset, but it makes more sense to specify any MAC addresses on the command line (e.g. `--nic nat,mac-address=00:11:22:33:44:55:66`).
+Technically, `mac-address` (optional) can also be specified in an interface preset, but it makes more sense to specify any MAC addresses on the command line (e.g. `--nic nat,mac-address=00:11:22:33:44:55:66`).